 [Heading amended by No. 13 of 1906 s.
 1A (as amended by No. 40 of 1957 s.
 21).]

-30. When instrument made subject to a defeasance not contained therein
+30. Bill of sale subject to defeasance etc. not contained in it, effect of

 (1) If any bill of sale shall be made or given subject to any defeasance, condition, or declaration of trust not contained in the body thereof, such defeasance, condition, or declaration of trust shall, for the purposes of this Act, be taken as part of such bill of sale, and shall be written on or a copy thereof annexed to the same paper or parchment on which such bill of sale shall be written, otherwise such bill of sale shall be void against the persons and to the extent mentioned in section 25.